jeftegoes/AwsOverview/Machine Learning/Amazon Lex.md

 - Integration with AWS Lambda, Connect, Comprehend, Kendra.
 - The bot automatically understands the user intent to invoke the correct Lambda function to "fulfill the intent".
 - The bot will ask for "Slots" (input parameters) if necessary.

+## 2.1.
+Session Attributes

+- **Session attributes** are **key-value pairs** that store contextual information during a conversation, allowing an Amazon Lex chatbot to maintain context across multiple interactions.